primesoft-group/oneoffixx-docs/_pages/install/en/server.md

 ## <i class="fa fa-refresh" aria-hidden="true"></i> Server Application Updates {% include anchor.html name="update" %}

 The PowerShell installation script can be called up again for an update.
 It is recommended to make a backup beforehand.
-You should make sure that the already existent files “web.config”/”OneOffixx.config”/”OneOffixxAdmin.config” are kept during the installation.
+You should make sure that the already existent files "web.config"/"OneOffixx.config"/"OneOffixxAdmin.config" are kept during the installation.
 The script will take care of that for you.

-Exception: We will supply you with separate instructions if changes affect the structure of “web.config”.
+Exception: We will supply you with separate instructions if changes affect the structure of "web.config".

 Whether the update requires changes in the database will be displayed in the OneOffixx Admin and you will be able to implement these changes directly in the Admin web application.